What A Cappella Singers Think Of

-When the first film came out in 2012, I went to the theater with my fellow a cappella nerds and spent most of it pointing out all the things we identified with, for the first time feeling seen.
-Surely, now everyone will realize how cool a cappella really is.
+When the first film came out in 2012, I went to the theatre with my fellow a cappella nerds and spent most of it pointing out all the things we identified with, for the first time feeling seen.
+Surely, now everyone will realise how cool a cappella really is.
 I'm still waiting.

 But money, career, future?
 Let's put all that on the backburner.
 This post is about the music — specifically, just how much does Pitch Perfect get right when it comes to translating the most sacred of collegiate extracurriculars to the big screen?